1 -- Overview

 Our initial discussions will focus on the input/output, looking at how the primitives provided by the system interface are implemented in terms of the underlying hardware.
 We will begin with very simple devices such as keyboards or the (now archaic) parallel port interface, and work our way upward in terms of device complexity to devices such as disks.

 On reaching the level of disks, we will enter the land of virtual resources.
 Disk partitions are virtual disks.
-So are disk files.
+We can view disk files as virtual disks as well.
 We will look at the structure of directory managers, and in the context of file systems, take our first look at memory management.

 Dynamic memory management plays a central role in all more advanced operating systems and programming language implementations, so we will discuss this next.
 We will look at several basic algorithms for heap management (typically a buddy system and a boundary-tag system) and then move on to discuss the mark-sweep garbage collection algorithm, ending with a brief discussion of more advanced garbage collectors.